hotnuma/sysconfig/Readme.md

 cd sysconfig
 ```

-Then run the corresponding install script and pray.
+Then study how it works and tweak it to you needs.